 Due to higher compliances and transparency operational , the credibility of LLP is higher and thus it eases the fund raising from financial institutions.
 Compared to partnership firms, other corporate have higher credibility and thus are less preferable.

 The tax to be paid on LLP profits is 30% + the educational cess.
 LLP must file an annual return with the Ministry of Corporate Affairs.
+It empowers Central Government to prescribe Accounting Standards or Audition Standards in consultation with National Financial Reporting Authority (NFRA) for a class of LLP.

 The tax to be paid on a Partnership firm is 30% + the educational cess.
 There is no annual return filing requirement for a Partnership firm.